about usKey Club International

 The New York District

-This service year, Key Clubbers across the New York District will be fundraising to support our endorsed projects such as Project Semicolon, New York Chapter of the Special Olympics, and Kamp Kiwanis.
-These Projects seek to better our community and New York District Key Club has set a goal to raise $200,00 worth of funds as an initiative.
-We have already raised $36,000 in 3 months out of our $200,000 goal is this year!
-You can help by volunteering and showing up at more of our local events!
+This service year, Key Clubbers across the New York District will be fundraising to support our endorsed projects.
+These projects seek to better our community and New York District Key Club has set a goal to fundraise for at least 150,000 as an initiative.

 Service Hour Goal:

-This service year, Key Clubbers across the New York District will be volunteering to support our endorsed projects such as Project Semicolon, New York Chapter of the Special Olympics, and Kamp Kiwanis.
-These Projects seek to better our community and New York District Key Club has set a goal to volunteer for atleast 120,00 as an initiative.
-We have already 20,000 hours out of our 120,000 hour goal this year!
-You can help by volunteering and showing up at more of our local events!
+This service year, Key Clubbers across the New York District will be volunteering to support our endorsed projects.
+These projects seek to better our community and New York District Key Club has set a goal to volunteer for at least 100,000 as an initiative.

 Structure of Key Club